FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 ## EAP-TLS

-This document defines an identifier "portal@eap.arpa", which is the first step towards permitted unauthenticated client provisioning in EAP-TLS.
+This document defines an identifier "portal@tls.eap.arpa", which is the first step towards permitted unauthenticated client provisioning in EAP-TLS.
 The purpose of the identifier is to allow EAP peers to signal EAP servers that they wish to obtain a "captive portal" style network access.